khchu93/PythonLearningJournal/README.md

 Definition: a blueprint that specifies the data and behavior of an object/instance that it can instantiate from Use case: <br>
 ```
-class Circle:                          #class name should start with an uppercase
+class Circle:                          #class, name should start with an uppercase
   def __init__(self, radius):          #object initializer, radius = parameter/argument
     self.radius = radius               #instance variable (attribute)
-  def calculate_area(self):            #method name should start with lowercase and contains a verb (except for dunder method)
+  def calculate_area(self):            #method, name should start with lowercase and contains a verb (except for dunder method)
     area = math.pi * self.radius ** 2  #class variable
     return area
 ```